okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/unlock-mobile-app-with-biometrics/configure-packages/index.md

 ---
 title: Add and configure packages
 ---
-You need to add Okta SDK to your application.
+You need to add the Okta SDK to your application.

 ### Install the SDK